Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 # Preamble

 This article will guide you on how to reflash your Samsung phone's stock firmware if you are facing issues that require a full wipe of the OS.
 When done properly, it should be perfectly safe and have feasibly no risk of damage to your device.
-To ensure that, this guide instructs you to enable your phone's protected state, which will NOT flash any unknown or incorrect binaries. <u>However please keep in mind, that this guide describes some sensitive processes, which - if done incorrectly - CAN cause permanent damage to your device.</u>
+To ensure that, this guide instructs you to enable your phone's protected state, which will NOT flash any unknown or incorrect binaries. <u>However, please keep in mind, that this guide describes some sensitive processes, which - if done incorrectly - CAN cause permanent damage to your device.</u>

-> ***I HOLD NO LIABLITY FOR ANY DAMAGE YOU MIGHT DO TO YOUR DEVICE.***
+> ***I HOLD NO LIABILITY FOR ANY DAMAGE YOU MIGHT DO TO YOUR DEVICE.***

 # Uses